ulrischa/mail2github/README.md

 2. Get connection parameters for the email provider (imap server name etc.)
 3. Create a github repo
 4. Get the github api token (repo permissions are enough)
-5. Fill the .env with this data
+5. Fill the .env file
 6. Use pip to install requirements.txt
 7. Start a cron mith mail2github.py
 8. Send an email (for security reason from the target email adress itself)